Nnamaniajuluchukwu/alx-zero_day/0x03-git/README.md

-This is based on git commands
+This is based on git commands from ALX SE course.